DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.1.12 Edge Networks
     - Distributed networks that bring compute and storage resources physically closer to end users and devices on the edge of the network.
     - **Ingress/Egress**: Entry point for traffic entering an edge network, usually from an end user device or an external network.
 Important for security monitoring and traffic shaping.
     - **Peering**: Direct interconnection between edge network locations to allow traffic exchange without travelling through a central hub. reduces latency and bottle necks which are problems in a hub-and-spoke topology.
+Peering allows you to connect directly to a Cloud Service provider's network at a peering location where they provide edge facilities.
+This can reduce ingress/egress costs as well as provide direct paths to their networks and services.
     - **Caching**: Caching popular contents like video, audio and web pages.
 Provides better user experience in SaaS subscriber scenarios. eg CDNs.
     - **Compute**: Granular compute functions, containarized, to provide low-latency processing near end users and devices.
 Also known as Edge Computing.
 Edge computing is a technology that processes data near the source of data generation, such as IoT devices or local servers, rather than sending it to a central data center or cloud for processing.
     - **Storage**: Multiple edge locations to reduce latency for accessing data and updating data.
 E.g file servers that are synchronized across location like DFS.